SuleymanBat/TROUBLESHOOTING_SOLUTIONS_FOR_DEVOPS/K8s/Storage.md

 >``docker run -it --name mysql --volume-driver rexray/ebs --mount src=ebs-vol,target=/var/lib/mysql mysql``

 This will create a container and attach a volume from the AWS Cloud.

+Container runtime interface(CRI) is a standard that defines how an orchestration solution like Kubernetes would communicate with "container run times" like Docker.
+To extent support for different networking solutions,"the container networking interface" was introduced.
+Now any new networking vendors could simply develop their plugin based on the CNI standards and make their solution work with Kubernetes.
+"The container storage interface"(CSI) was developed to support to support multiple storage solutions.With CS, you can now write your own drivers for your own storage to work with Kubernetes.